-The CFPB's examinations have increased, and will likely continue to increase, our administrative and compliance costs.
+We are subject to examinations by the CFPB.
+The CFPB's examinations have increased, and may increase, our administrative and compliance costs.
 They could also greatly influence the availability and cost of residential mortgage credit and increase servicing costs and risks.
-These increased costs of compliance, the effect of these rules on the lending industry and loan servicing, and any failure in our ability to comply with the new rules by their effective dates, could be detrimental to our business.
-We are regulated by the CFPB and are subject to routine examinations.
+These increased costs of compliance, the effect of these rules on our lending and loan servicing businesses, and any failure in our ability to comply with the new rules by their effective dates, could be detrimental to our business.